Devil's Den Cave

 Devil's Den is a solution sinkhole near Williston, Florida.
 It has a small opening in the ground leading to a large cavern, partially filled with water.

 A large number of fossils of extinct pleistocene animals have been found in association with human remains and artifacts in an underwater passage leading from the cavern.
 The site is privately owned and operated as a SCUBA diving training and recreational facility.

 Description

 The water in the underground river is geothermally warmed at a constant 72 F degrees.
 In cold weather, water vapor rising from the surface of the river forms a visible plume above the entrance to the cave, which suggested a chimney from Hell to early settlers.
 The opening to the surface was originally a small solution sinkhole, through which visitors had to squeeze to reach the water.
 The opening was enlarged in the 1990s to ease access.
 The cave expands below water level (a shape described as an "inverted mushroom").
 The diameter of the cave at the surface of the water is about 100 ft, while underwater the cave is up to 200 ft across.
-The maximum depth of the cave reaches 50 ft.
 The water level in the cave has fallen along with the water table in the area.
 However, as of 2018, the water level has risen above the main stage/platform.
 The cave was opened to the public as a dive site in the early 1990s.
+The depth of the water is more than 20 m.

 Geology

 The entrance to Devil's Den is a karst window, in which the roof over a subterranean river has collapsed, exposing the water to the open surface.
 The karst window is much smaller than the cavern, and may have formed geologically recently.
 Four underwater passages extend from the pool under the opening, from 5 ft to 90 ft under the surface of the water as of 1975.
+Devil's Den was probably dry during the late Pleistocene (late Wisconsin glaciation) when the sea level and local water table were very low.